SurniaUlula/wpsso-organization/README.md

 <h3>WPSSO Core Plugin Required</h3>

 <p>WPSSO Organization Markup (aka WPSSO ORG) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>.</p>

+<p>WPSSO Core and its add-ons make sure your content looks great on social sites and in search results, no matter how your URLs are crawled, shared, re-shared, posted, or embedded.</p>

 <h2>Installation</h2>